-For instance, if you own a company, chances are that you wouldn’t want to risk losing your business in the event of a divorce or separation, so adding your business as a separate personal asset in your prenup would be a good idea to help prevent that from happening.
+For instance, you might own a company and don’t want to risk losing your business in the event of a divorce or separation.
+Adding your business as a separate personal asset in your prenup can help prevent that from happening.

-Another example could be if you wanted to make sure a priceless family heirloom stays in your family— you would list that item in the prenup as a separate personal asset as opposed to having it be considered joint property.
+Prenups can also determine the ownership of items, such as priceless family heirlooms.
+For example, if you want to make sure an important piece of art stays in your family, you should list that item in the prenup as a separate personal asset instead of listing it as joint property.

 2. Dependent Children

-If you have children from a previous relationship or with your current partner, a prenup allows you and your spouse to determine how those children will be taken care of financially in the event of a divorce or break-up.
+If you have children from a previous relationship or with your current partner, a prenup allows you and your spouse to determine the children’s property rights and financial inheritances in the event of a divorce or break-up.

-Although you can’t include things like custody, visitation, or child support in a prenup, you can generally use it to determine how property and assets will be inherited by children, so if there is a need to split assets and property up in a specific way (one child inherits a specific property or asset) then you can do so.
+Although you can’t include custody, visitation, or child support in a prenup, you can usually use the document to determine how children will inherit property and assets.
+That way, if there is a need to split assets and property up in a specific way (or, for example, if one child inherits a specific property or asset), then you can establish these terms in your prenup.

 3. Protection of Your Estate Plan

-In addition to choosing how property and assets will be inherited by your children, a prenup can be helpful in protecting separate personal assets and property from being mixed into the ones obtained during the marriage.
+In addition to choosing how your children will inherit your property and assets, a prenup can help protect separate personal assets and property from being mixed into the ones obtained during the marriage.
 This allows you to choose what your partner will receive as part of your estate.

 Using a Prenuptial Agreement

-A Prenuptial Agreement is a useful document for couples for a variety of reasons, including providing financial and personal peace of mind.
-It’s never a bad idea for couples who are planning to get married to consider using a prenup to outline how their property and assets would be divided in the event of a divorce or break-up.
+A Prenuptial Agreement is a useful document for couples for various reasons, including providing financial and personal peace of mind.
+It’s never a bad idea for couples who are planning to get married to consider using a prenup to outline how they will divide their property and assets in the event of a divorce or break-up.